CaptainCore/captaincore/readme.md

 </h1>

-[CaptainCore](https://captaincore.io) is a powerful toolkit for managing WordPress sites via SSH & WP-CLI.
-Built using [Bash CLI](https://github.com/SierraSoftworks/bash-cli).
-Integrates with the [CaptainCore GUI (WordPress plugin)](https://github.com/captaincore/captaincore-gui).
+This is the command line application powering everything under the hood for CaptainCore.
+[CaptainCore](https://captaincore.io) is a WordPress management toolkit for geeky maintenance professionals.
+The CLI is built using [Bash CLI](https://github.com/SierraSoftworks/bash-cli) and manages WordPress sites via SSH & WP-CLI.
+For a GUI interface install the [CaptainCore](https://github.com/captaincore/captaincore-gui) WordPress plugin on any WordPress site and connect it to a CaptainCore instance.

 [![emoji-log](https://cdn.rawgit.com/ahmadawais/stuff/ca97874/emoji-log/flat.svg)](https://github.com/ahmadawais/Emoji-Log/)

 ## **Warning**
 This project is under active development and **not yet stable**.
 Things may break without notice.
-Only proceed if your wanting to spend time on the project.
+Only proceed if your wanting to spend time on the projects.
 Sign up to receive project update at [captaincore.io](https://captaincore.io/).

 ## Getting started